Doug Bland: Career

 Bland was named the managing partner of the Mesquite Arena in Mesquite, Texas in 2014.
 Six months later he became owner of the Dallas Marshals of the Champions Indoor Football League (CIF) team, who played their home games at the Mesquite Arena.
 Bland sold the Dallas Marshals in August, 2017 to Dallas businessman Bruce Badgett.
 The Dallas Marshals played the first six games of the 2017 season under Badgett's ownership, then folded.

 Bland returned to his home state of Illinois to revitalize the Quad Cities Steamwheelers indoor football franchise that had been dormant since 2009.
 The team made the playoffs in 2018 with an 8-4 record, then went 7-7 in the 2019 season.
 In 2018 Bland moved the Steamwheelers to the Indoor Football League to compete on the biggest stage in the industry.
 In 2020 the Steamwheelers played one game (Win against Cedar Rapids) before the COVID 19 pandemic forced the IFL to cancel the season.
 In October 2020 Bland announced the Steamwheelers were forced to file dormancy with the IFL due to the state of Illinois COVID-19 regulations for indoor mass gatherings.

+In 2022 The Steamwheelers made their return to the IFL (Indoor Football League) after a two season hiatus due to the covid-19 pandemic.
+Doug Bland and his franchise won the Franchise of the Year Award for the 2022 season and the team won the Eastern Conference Championship where they faced the North Arizona Wranglers for the IFL National Championship game.